FoConrad/FoConrad.github.io/aboutme.md

 Distributed Systems to Machine Learning (specifically reinforcement learning), to Algorithms and Computational Complexity.

-Currently, I am living in Jersey City, NJ, but for work and recreation I go into NYC.
+My favorite activity in New York City is exploring, and looking for new restaurants.
 I grew up in Minnesota, but was born in New Zealand (which gives me dual US/NZ citizenship!).

 My hobbies include